wontoniii/wontoniii.github.io/_pages/projects.md

 horizontal: false
 ---

-**Interests.** My research focuses broadly on leveraging emergent technologies to engineer software systems designed to measure and improve network service performance.
-Recently, I have given particular attention to the development of methods that bridge state-of-the-art concepts in network systems and measurement together with data science and machine learning applied to network inference.
+**Interests.** My research broadly centers on leveraging emergent technologies to engineer software systems designed to measure and improve network service performance.
+My work particularly focuses on the development of methods that integrate state-of-the-art concepts in network systems and measurement with data science and machine learning techniques.

-**Goals and Approach.** My research exploits computing resources available in the network infrastructure to develop network management tools that can profoundly impact how networks operate.
-A key aspect to my work is a practical approach to advanced research informed by extensive experience converting academic research projects into functional solutions.
-Throughout my career, I have striven to build software that 1) validates the proposed system designs via real-world rigorous evaluation, 2) that can be verified, reused, and extended by the research community, and 3) that can achieve important broader implications for both ISPs and consumers at large.
+**Goals and Approach.** I aim to utilize the increasing availability of computing resources within network infrastructure to create impactful network management tools that transform how networks operate.
+A cornerstone of my research is a practical approach to advanced challenges that emphasizes three key objectives:

+1. Validation: Designing systems rigorously evaluated in real-world environments.
+2. Reusability: Ensuring that tools and solutions are verifiable, reusable, and extensible by the research community.
+3. Impact: Creating broader benefits for both ISPs and end-users.

+**Code and Datasets.** I strongly believe that building systems is one of the most effective ways to to validate research hypotheses.
+To this end, my work strives to design and open source tools and collect unique datasets tailored to network management and measurement tasks.

 <!-- pages/projects.md -->
 <div class="projects">